fscorrupt/awesome-stars/README.md

 ## Go

+- [rfwatson/octoplex](https://github.com/rfwatson/octoplex) - 🐙 Octoplex is a live video restreamer for Docker.
 - [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 - [opencode-ai/opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.
 - [mcuadros/ofelia](https://github.com/mcuadros/ofelia) - A docker job scheduler (aka. crontab for docker)